 2. Help Get the Interior as Show-Ready as Possible

 When a potential buyer walks into a home, they need to be able to imagine living there.
 That’s hard to do if the house is cluttered or dirty.
 If they’re finding it difficult to remove the clutter or keep the place clean, offer some helpful suggestions, like using a garage or unfinished basement or renting a storage unit where they can put certain furniture pieces to help rooms look bigger and less dated.
 Going one room at a time and enlisting the help of friends and relatives can also make the process quicker and easier.
 Packing up items they rarely use or even starting to get rid of things they no longer want or won’t fit in their new place will also give them a head start when it comes time to move.

 3. Get Your Camera Ready

-Once both the inside and outside are in better shape, it pays to swap out the old photos with new ones on any website or app where the home is listed.
-It might not be worth hiring a professional photographer, but you want good photos with the right lighting that highlight the house’s best features.
+Once both the inside and outside are in better shape, take some new photos.
+It pays to swap out the old ones on any website or app where the home is listed.
+If you’re not hiring a professional, be sure to get good lighting and highlight the house’s best features.

 4. Revisit the List Price

 If you suspect the list price is too high and turning off prospective buyers, take another look at the selling prices of other houses in the area in similar condition.
 You need to be able to show sellers what they can realistically expect to get for the condition their home is in and convince the seller that they need to lower the list price if their home has been sitting on the market for a few weeks or more without getting any serious offers.

 Sometimes sellers are adamant about getting a certain price for their home.
 If that’s the case, ask if they’ve considered making improvements or renovations.
 Explain that investing in renovations is often worth the time and money.
 Just make sure to caution them it can be risky.
 Recommend they talk to a professional about the best ways to add value to their home.